 Release of physicians' Medicare claims data

-On April 9, 2014, the Centers for Medicare & Medicaid Services (CMS) released physicians' Medicare claims data—including billed charges and total payments—to the public.
-This unprecedented release of data garnered considerable attention, in part because of the sheer volume of information it contains and the belief that such data will empower patients with a new way to make decisions about their health care.
+On June 1, 2015, the Centers for Medicare & Medicaid Services (CMS) released physicians' Medicare claims data—including billed charges and total payments—to the public.
+The initial data release in 2014 garnered considerable attention, in part because of the sheer volume of information it contains and the belief that such data will empower patients with a new way to make decisions about their health care.
 While the AMA is committed to transparency and supports the release of data that can help improve quality of care, it is also crucial that certain safeguards are put in place to ensure that accurate information is presented to the public.
 The manner in which CMS is broadly releasing physician claims data, without context, can lead to inaccuracies, misinterpretations and false conclusions.

 This set of data does not provide a complete picture—there are a number of limitations that need to be considered.
 CMS released only raw data about physicians' Medicare claims, making it easy for patients, reporters and others to draw inaccurate conclusions about individual physicians.